npm/rfcs/accepted/0000-registry-spec.md

 ### Alias Specifiers

-Alias specifiers desugar into registry specifiers with the default configured registry url.
+Alias specifiers starting with `npm:` desugar into registry specifiers with the default configured registry url.

 For example, the alias dependency spec `npm:foo@latest` will be equivalent to `registry:https://registry.npmjs.org#foo@latest`.